Generic Name: hydroxyzine (hye-DROX-i-zeen)

 - Hyzine may cause drowsiness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Hyzine with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Avoid drinking alcohol or using medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Hyzine; it may add to their effects.
+- Check with your doctor before you drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Hyzine; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - Use Hyzine with caution in the ELDERLY; they may be more sensitive to its effects.

-- PREGNANCY and BREAST-FEEDING: Do not use Hyzine if you are in your first 3 months of pregnancy.
+- PREGNANCY and BREAST-FEEDING: Do not use Hyzine if you are in early pregnancy.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if Hyzine is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Hyzine.

 Possible side effects of Hyzine: